radareorg/radare2-book/src/intro/overview.md

 - Syntax highlighting: Provides colored output for better readability when disassembling.
 - Plugins: Supports architecture-specific plugins for extended functionality.

-rasm2's simplicity and versatility make it a valuable tool for developers, security researchers, and reverse engineers working with low-level code across multiple architectures.

-#### Examples
+For example assembling and disassembling a nop for java:

 ```
 $ rasm2 -a java 'nop'